apesteguia/nvim/README.md

 ## Installation

 * If you haven´t already a nvim config folder in your .config, clone this repository in your .config.
-After that, open neovim and type `:PlugInstall.`
+After that, open neovim and type `:PlugInstall`.

 * If you have already a nvim config file and you want to replace it, remove the folder by typing `& rm -r nvim` and clone the repository afterwards.